huzaifahtariqahmed/Direct-Digital-Synthesizer/README.md

-# Direct DIgital Synthesizer Design in Verilog
+# Direct Digital Synthesizer Design in Verilog

 ## What is DDS?